camille-readbean/tp/docs/UserGuide.md

       ![Ui](images/Ui.png)
    2. On first launch, it will present you with some example clients to show you a rough idea of how clients will look like.<br>
       Feel free to delete them and add your own.
 They are used in the [New User tutorial](#new-user-tutorial).
    3. This _home folder_ will contain files generated and used by SWEE.
+   4. 🚨 In case double clicking does not work, open a command line terminal in the home directory and run `java -jar SWEE.jar`

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Refer to the [New user tutorial](#new-user-tutorial)